 Once the prep work is complete, the wrap can be carefully positioned and smoothed out.
 The use of a heat gun may be necessary to help with adhesion and shrinking, especially for complex graphics.

 Related: How Long Does a Car Wrap Last?

 How Much Does It Cost To Wrap A Truck?

 When it comes to getting your truck wrapped, cost is definitely a factor to consider.
 The cost can vary greatly depending on the size of the truck, how detailed the design is, and what materials are used.
-For small trucks, a basic wrap can cost around $1,500, which includes everything from design to installation.

 If you’re unsure of what your particular needs may cost, your best bet is to contact a professional wrapping company for an accurate quote.